Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Gronkowski has been the target of 11.4% (79 total) of his team's 692 passing attempts this season.
+- Gronkowski has been the target of 79 of his team's 692 passing attempts this season, or 11.4% of the target share.

-- Gronkowski has seen the ball thrown his way 11 times in the red zone this season, 9.5% of his team's 116 red zone pass attempts.
+- Gronkowski (11 red zone targets) has been the recipient of 9.5% of his team's 116 red zone pass attempts.

-- The Buccaneers have thrown the ball in 65.5% of their plays from scrimmage this year while running the ball 34.5% of the time.
-This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Panthers.